Stone Structures of Northeastern United States Banner Stone structures website banner II

 It reads, “I 6” and “B 21” and is dated “1710”.
 This milestone differs from others in that it has initials.
 The initials “D D” are those of the person who had the stone carved and erected.
 For many years milestones were purchased and erected by wealthy individuals and sometimes by tavern keepers who wanted to be identified with a milestone.
 In a few of these cases the individual had his initials carved on the milestone.

-Source: The information on the Wentham, MA milestones comes from the book Stories Carved in Stone.
+Source: The information on the Wenham, MA milestones comes from the book Stories Carved in Stone.

 NEW HAMPSHIRE